Borrowing Law Library Materials

 Members of the Duke University community may request circulating Law Library items for pickup at their home libraries via intercampus delivery.
 If you have questions, please contact Circulation staff.

 Returning Law Library Materials

 The Law School building is currently closed to the Duke University community and the general public, with limited access to the Duke Law community.
 The Law Library has an outdoor book return where books borrowed from any Duke library may be returned.
 The book return is located outside the main entrance to the law school, which is on Science Drive opposite the Sanford School for Public Policy.

-Duke Law community members may also securely return items to the drop slot inside the Law Library entrance with a contactless pickup space reservation; faculty and staff may also use the return bins in the Law School's level 3 and 4 copy rooms.
+Duke Law community members may also securely return items to the drop slot inside the Law Library entrance with a contactless pickup or seat reservation; faculty and staff may also use the return bins in the Law School's level 3 and 4 copy rooms.

-Law Library items from borrowers without Law School building access may be returned to the Duke University Libraries and they will be delivered to the Law Library.
+Law Library items from borrowers who do not have Law School building access may be returned to the Duke University Libraries and they will be delivered to the Law Library.
 If you are not in Durham, please contact Circulation staff about return options.

 Law Library staff will scan the first two weeks of required assigned course readings for all courses and post them to each course’s Sakai page (unless the instructor has made alternative arrangements).
 Copyright restrictions prohibit scanning course reserve textbooks beyond that amount.